Ophelia Deroy

-Ophelia Deroy is professor of Philosophy of Mind at Ludwig Maximilian University of Munich and a member of the Graduate School in Systemic Neuroscience (GSN) in Munich.
+Ophelia Deroy is a French philosopher who is professor of Philosophy of Mind at Ludwig Maximilian University of Munich and a member of the Graduate School of Systemic Neurosciences (GSN-LMU) in Munich.
 She is the former deputy director of the Institute of Philosophy at the University of London.
 She received the Prix de la Chancellerie des Universites de Paris in 2007.